andrewortman/workqueue/README.md

 #### `Update`
 Updates one or more existing items.
 It returns an error if an item's key is not found in the queue.

+This can be used to update any field of the work item - eg priority, delay, or expiration.

 ```go
 	updatedItem := workqueue.WorkItem[string, string]{
 		Key:   "task1",